Charlie-DOS/3P_Python_Pong_v2/README.md

 Quit: Esc

+Score is handled by the last paddle to touch the ball when it enters a score zone gets the point.
+If your paddle was the last one hit and you score on your own zone, you lose a point.
+Game ends at 10 points

 ## Current Improvements

  - Adjust padding of paddle movement
  - Adjust controls and make them constants in the file for easy editing
  - Remove lines behind paddle to emphasize out of bounds
+ - Create scouring system based on last paddle touched
+ - End game at 10 points
+ - Adjust delay before ball reset

 ## To Dos

  - Add Sound Effects
- - Create scouring system based on last paddle touched
- - End game at 15 points
- - Adjust delay before ball reset
  - Game start and end UI menus
  - AI and player select options
  - Package game for widespread playability